vlucas/phpdotenv/README.md

 Dotenv::required('SESSION_STORE', array('Filesystem', 'Memcached'));
 ```

-Again, if the environment variable wasn't in this list, you'd get a similar Exceptipon:
+Again, if the environment variable wasn't in this list, you'd get a similar Exception:
 ```
 Required environment variable missing or value not allowed: 'SESSION_STORE'
 ```